ChickenKyiv/awesome-git-article/courses/d0-pull-requests-course-part1/description.md

----
-id: s3a0
-title:  Intro
-sidebar_label:  Intro
----

 Welcome to course, where you'll learn about Pull Requests - an awesome collaboration concept for software developers.

-When I prepared most slides, related to pull requests - I find out that this course is huge and I have a lot of information that I want to share with my students.

-So I decide to split it into 2 parts.
-This course is a first part.
 I'll talk about theory and basic terms, related to pull requests.

 You will learn the structure of the pull request and why to use them.